“Resilient by Design”: Patrick Laird on What Berkeley Gives and Expects in Return

 A Culture Without a Single Definition

-When asked to define Berkeley culture, Laird resists simplifying it.
+When asked to define Berkeley culture, Laird resists an oversimplification.

 “There isn’t one monolithic culture,” he says.
 “The only thing we really share is acceptance—that everyone is different, and everyone is passionate about something.”